Learning Diffusion Policies for Robotic Manipulation of Timber Joinery under Fabrication Uncertainty: Experiments

-In the second part of the Phase~2 experiments, we conducted two ablation studies to assess the impact of F/T observations and demonstration count on policy performance.
-In the F/T ablation study, we evaluated the performance of the full model with F/T inputs masked (i.e., input F/T values are set to 0), as well as a variant trained using only pose observations.
-For the demonstration ablation, we trained policies using 25, 50, 100, and 200 demonstrations, while keeping all other parameters identical to the full model.
-The results of these studies are presented in Sections~\ref{results:phase2:ft-ablations}~and~\ref{results:phase2:demo-ablations}.
+In the second part of the Phase~2 experiments, we conducted two studies to assess the impact of F/T observations and demonstration count on policy performance.
+In the F/T ablation study, we evaluated the performance of the full model with F/T inputs masked (i.e., F/T values set to 0) during inference, as well as a variant trained only on pose observations.
+For the demonstration count, we trained policies using 25, 50, 100, and 200 demonstrations (each including 25\% error recovery cases as explained in Section~\ref{data_collection}), while keeping all other parameters identical to the full model.
+The results of these studies are presented in Sections~\ref{results:phase2:ft-ablations}~and~\ref{results:phase2:demo-count}.